open-xchange/appsuite-middleware/documentation/administration/running_a_cluster.md

 * If the load situation allows for it, take one node out of the loadbalancer (we call it the upgrade node).
 Otherwise, add a dedicated upgrade node to your cluster, identically configured to the other middleware nodes.
 * Make sure there are no user sessions left on the upgrade node, and that no new sessions will be routed to that node
+* Make sure property `com.openexchange.push.allowPermanentPush` is set to `false` on that node
 * update the software on the upgrade node
 * execute all update tasks from the update node.